chriskonnertz/Jobs/README.md

 Simple cron job manager.
 Register jobs and the job manager will execute them depending on their time period.

+> NOTE: This is not a queue manager and therefore this has nothing to do with Laravel's queue component.

 ## Installation

 Add `chriskonnertz/jobs` to `composer.json`: